 Clear Creek Seeds (Hulbert, OK)

-They have a smaller selection, but as a small company, they are able to provide warm, highly personal customer service, great prices and fast delivery.
+Clear Creek is a small, family-owned business specializing exclusively in heirloom seed varieties, including flowers, herbs and vegetables.
+As a small company, they are able to provide warm, highly personal customer service, great prices and next day shipping.

 Southern Exposure Seed Exchange (Mineral, VA)

-Seeds of Change (Rancho Dominguez, CA)
+Runner-Up: Seeds of Change (Rancho Dominguez, CA)

 You can find more seed companies that have signed the Safe Seed Pledge here.